divercefi/whitepaper/README.md

 ##### Pricing and Valuation

 The value of *EASY* tokens will not be backed by, or pegged to, any specific/ general basket asset and thus it will not constitute a security.
 As mentioned *EASY* tokens will be free-floating and exchangeable on main exchanges.
-Moreover, the value of *EASY* will not be determined by CryptoEasy, which only maintains its DeFi interface and keeps control/ stability mechanisms around token in check.
-Eventually, users will be in the "driver seat" from the [CryptoEasy.io](https://cryptoeasy.io) interface and decide about their investment and transactions without receiving direct investment advice for specific portfolios.
+Moreover, the value of *EASY* will not be determined by Divercefi, which only maintains its DeFi interface and keeps control/ stability mechanisms around token in check.
+Eventually, users will be in the "driver seat" from the [divercefi.com](https://divercefi.com) interface and decide about their investment and transactions without receiving direct investment advice for specific portfolios.

 *EASY* token price will be free-floating and represent a broad set of portfolios investment tools and services.
-As a result, CryptoEasy will encourage the broad open ecosystem adoption of *EASY* (e.g., integration with exchanges, other DeFi platforms, portfolio tracking tools, and financial institutions). *EASY* utility token will be primarily used for portfolio staking but will also be leveraged by further DeFi functionalities (e.g., pools, lending, etc.) and exchangeable against services on CryptoEasy interface via its ecosystem of partners.
+As a result, Divercefi will encourage the broad open ecosystem adoption of *EASY* (e.g., integration with exchanges, other DeFi platforms, portfolio tracking tools, and financial institutions). *EASY* utility token will be primarily used for portfolio staking but will also be leveraged by further DeFi functionalities (e.g., pools, lending, etc.) and exchangeable against services on Divercefi interface via its ecosystem of partners.
 Eventually, some governance functions should be attached to *EASY* to enable its holders to vote on key changes (e.g., Spread factor/ function).

 What will determine the value of *EASY,* when like other cryptocurrencies it has no direct underlying/ backing?
 Mainly its market dynamics and network effects derived from its DeFi utility and its unique monetary properties (price stability, liquidity, etc.).
-Concretely, we expect a steady price appreciation over time as the number of users on [CryptoEasy.io](https://cryptoeasy.io) increases, as the number of listed portfolios in the Portfolio Explorer grows, and as the use cases and applications offered by *EASY* broadens, for instance through partner ecosystem.
+Concretely, we expect a steady price appreciation over time as the number of users on [divercefi.com](https://divercefi.com) increases, as the number of listed portfolios in the Portfolio Explorer grows, and as the use cases and applications offered by *EASY* broadens, for instance through partner ecosystem.

 Especially in the short term, the increasing listing of portfolios, the growing network effects, and the market demand should lead to a rapid price appreciation of *EASY*.
-The majority of the initial supply should also be issued at the beginning to match the rapid growth of CryptoEasy.
+The majority of the initial supply should also be issued at the beginning to match the rapid growth of Divercefi.
 In the long term, and over time by design, the tokenomics should lead to stable prices aligned with the growing maturity of the overall digital asset market.

-Regarding valuations based on underlying direct investments, CryptoEasy plans to build one or multiple Security Tokens backed by underlying portfolios where regulated partners will invest on behalf of their investors.
+Regarding valuations based on underlying direct investments, Divercefi plans to build one or multiple Security Tokens backed by underlying portfolios where regulated partners will invest on behalf of their investors.
 Both tokens will be separated in usage and function.

 ##### Supply and Distribution (WIP)